Repatriation: Repatriation of foreign nationals abroad during wars

 Countries have repatriated their nationals who are abroad during the outbreak of a war.
 For example when World War II begun in 1939, the United States launched a repatriation effort to repatriate Americans who were either living or visiting Europe with 75,000 Americans being repatriated by early November 1939.
-At the beginning of the Korean War, the United States repatriated its civilians from Korea sending them to Japan with a total of 1,655 people being repatriated.
+At the beginning of the Korean War, the United States repatriated its civilians from Korea sending them to Japan with a total of 1,655 persons being repatriated.

 Post–World War II

 In the 20th century, several repatriation commissions were created to supervise the return of war refugees, displaced persons, and prisoners of war to their country of origin.
 Repatriation hospitals were established in some countries to care for the ongoing medical and health requirements of returned military personnel.
-In the Soviet Union, the refugees seen as traitors for surrendering were often killed or sent to Siberian concentration camps.

-Issues surrounding repatriation have been some of the most heatedly debated political topics of the 20th and 21st centuries.
-Many forced back to the Soviet Union by Allied forces in World War II still hold this forced migration against the United States of America and the United Kingdom.
+The Allies of World War II initiated a mandatory repatriation of Soviet citizens following the Yalta Conference.
+These included 4.2 million Soviet prisoners of war, Ostarbeiters, and collaboratorss.
+While roughly 80 percent returned voluntarily, Western Allies initially used force to transfer those who resisted.
+Notable instances of forced transfers included the British handover of collaborationist Cossack formations in May and June 1945 and Operation Keelhaul in 1946 to 1947, which targeted remaining military collaborator.

-The term repatriation was often used by Communist governments to describe the large-scale state-sponsored ethnic cleansing actions and expulsion of national groups.
-Poles born in territories that were annexed by the Soviet Union, although deported to the State of Poland, were settled in the annexed former German territories (referred to in Polish as the Regained Territories).
-In the process they were told that they had returned to their Motherland.
+Declassified archives disprove claims of universal, immediate persecution for the returnees.
+58 percent of returnees were cleared and able to return home.
+Officials mobilized 33.5 percent, primarily former POWs, into the Red Army or construction battalions for forced labor, and transferred 6.5 percent to NKVD special camps.
+Rank-and-file military collaborators received six-year terms in special settlements, and the state prosecuted officers and civilian collaborators in positions of authority sentencing them to the Gulag.
+Returning civilians and former POWs faced extortion, heavy labor, and social stigma that forced many to hide their pasts.

 Decolonization resulted in repatriations.
 After the fall of the Iron Curtain and end of Bosnian War increased repatriation, deportation and readmission agreements were observed in Europe.